 Interacting with Others

 Another benefit of co-living is that it promotes social interaction.
 Because residents share common areas, they have more opportunities to interact with their roommates and get to know them better.
-This can be especially beneficial for introverts or those who have trouble meeting new people.
+This can be especially beneficial for introverts or those with trouble meeting new people.

 Enjoying a Sense of Community